christianhansonn/PortfolioProject/README.md

 In this *Portfolio Project* I will showcase my skills in the following:
 1. Power BI and SQL
 2. Python / Jupyter Notebook
-3. JavaScript
+3. Node.js
-4. HTML and CSS
+4. Portfolio Website

 ## <a id="Power-BI">Power BI and SQL</a>
 * For Power BI / DAX / M and SQL I have taken tables that Snowflake has created and maintained, aggregated them using an SQL query, and then did further calculations and visualizations using Power BI.
 Using Power BI, I was able to show trends, totals, forecasting, and dynamic legends.